- Nearly 1.7 million residents are covered by Medicare in New Jersey.

 New Jersey’s consumer protections for disabled Medigap enrollees include provisions for those under age 50, and for those age 50-64.
 In both cases, as long as the person applies for a Medigap plan (Medigap Plan D, as of 2020) within six months of enrolling in Medicare Part B, the coverage is guaranteed issue and the price won’t be more than the insurer charges for enrollees who are eligible for Medicare due to their age (as opposed to a disability).
 But younger applicants only have one insurer option, while older applicants can select from any Medigap insurer in their area:

 - For Medicare beneficiaries who become eligible between the ages of 50 and 64, coverage for Plan D (it was Plan C prior to 2020) is guaranteed issue with any insurer in New Jersey that offers Medigap plans.
-And insurers must maintain loss ratios of at least 65 percent for individual policies and 75 percent for group policies.
+And insurers must maintain loss ratios of at least 65% for individual policies and 75% for group policies.

 Under federal law (MACRA) that was enacted in 2015, Medigap Plans C and F can no longer be sold to people who become eligible for Medicare on or after January 1, 2020.
 So New Jersey enacted legislation (S.3651) in 2019 to align the state’s existing law with the new federal requirements.
 As of 2020, Plan D is the guaranteed-issue Medigap plan for disabled Medicare beneficiaries in New Jersey, instead of Plan C.

 In 2019, lawmakers in New Jersey also considered legislation (A.4834 and S.2895) to provide continuous guaranteed-issue Medigap rights to Medicare beneficiaries who are at least 65 years old, but neither bill advanced in the legislature.
-The current rules (which mirror federal requirements and were not changed in the 2019 legislative session in New Jersey) only grant people a one-time six-month window during which they can pick a Medigap plan with guaranteed-issue rights.
+Similar legislation was introduced in 2023 (S.1162), but had not advanced as of late February.
+The current rules (which mirror federal requirements and have not yet been changed in New Jersey) only grant people a one-time six-month window during which they can pick a Medigap plan with guaranteed-issue rights.
 People who miss that window or pick a less-than-ideal Medigap plan are often unable to pick a different plan later on, because insurers can use medical underwriting to determine eligibility for coverage after that one-time enrollment window closes.